jcarolinares/awesome-social-robots/README.md

 # Awesome-social-robots
-A list of resources, ideas, and projects to create Open Source Social Robots
+A list of resources, ideas, and projects to create Open Source Social Robots.

 #### Table of Contents